mesg-foundation/awesome/.github/ISSUE_TEMPLATE/service.md

 about: You have an idea for a service and want to share it with the community
 ---

 ### This is a proposal of a service.
-Feel free to contribute by sharing your feedbacks, implementing it and share it in this issue.
+Feel free to contribute by sharing your feedbacks, implementing a part of it and share it here.

 # Description